Tattomoosa/mattotousa.art/content/paintings/clicker/index.md

 height=10
 +++

-"Those things out there... what if the people are still inside?
-What if they're trapped in there, without any control of their body?"
+"Those things out there...

+What if the people are still inside?

+What if they're trapped in there,

+without any control of their body?"